 For example, if I’m using a tarp for camping.
 I’ll spread a piece of polycryo down on top of the ground and lay my inflatable sleeping pad and quilt down on top of it to protect them from ground moisture, rocks, and pointy sticks..
 I also carry a small square of polycryo to use as an ultralight porch under a hammock, to keep my feet clean when I get out at night.
 You have to weigh it down with some rocks to keep it from blowing away, but it works pretty well to keep leaf litter out of the hammock.

 Gossamer Gear’s Polycryo is constructed from industrial grade cross-linked polyolefin.
-It’s waterproofing plastic membrane that used everything from food packaging to building products.
+It’s a waterproof plastic membrane that is used in everything from food packaging to building products.
 It’s also found in shrink-wrap window insulation kits, like Duck Brand Window Shrink Film, which you can also buy online and cut down to size.

-Polycryo is also lighter weight than Tyvek Home Wrap as a low-cost and lightweight ground sheet or tent footprint.
-For example, the 5′ x 9′ Tyvek ground sheets sold by Zpacks weigh 9.25 oz or about 7 oz more for the same size protection.
-It’s even lighter weight than the super expensive Dyneema DCF ground sheets sold by Hyperlight Mountain Gear and a heck of lot more abrasion resistant.
+Polycryo is also lighter weight than Tyvek Home Wrap as a low-cost and lightweight groundsheet or tent footprint.
+For example, the 5′ x 9′ Tyvek groundsheets sold by Zpacks weigh 9.25 oz or about 7 oz more for the same size protection.
+It’s even lighter weight than the super expensive Dyneema DCF groundsheets sold by Hyperlight Mountain Gear and a heck of a lot more abrasion-resistant.

-I’ve been using Gossamer Gear Polycryo as a ground sheet for going on 15 years and it’s great stuff.
-If you’re using the footprint that came with your tent or Tyvek, Polycryo is easy way to shave a lot of weight off your gear list at minimal cost..
-Highly Recommended!Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+I’ve been using Gossamer Gear Polycryo as a groundsheet for going on 15 years and it’s great stuff.
+If you’re using the footprint that came with your tent or Tyvek, Polycryo is an easy way to shave a lot of weight off your gear list at minimal cost..
+Highly Recommended!SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.